ezramechaber/eleventy-excellent/src/pages/about.md

 ---
 title: About
 permalink: /about/index.html
-description: 'Eleventy Excellent is inspired bythe companion website of Andy Bell’s talk "Be the browser’s mentor, not its micromanager".'
+description: ''
 layout: page
 youtube: true
 ---

+💼 Monday through Friday, I lead core product teams for Bloomberg.com.
-I’m a product leader at Bloomberg.com.
-I live in Brooklyn with my wife, our son and daughter, and our dog (hi, Dixon).
+🌎 I live in Broooklyn, NY with my wife and our two kids.

-I lead product management teams behind core product for Bloomberg.com, which you probably know for Matt Levine's Money Stuff, but is also the world's leading source of business and financial news.

-People hire me to help them scale their teams, start/codify a data and experimentation practice, and stay customer-obsessed.
-I get really, really into the details, and I like the technical side of things.
-Sometimes I'm managing managers, other times I'm rolling up my sleeves as an early-stage IC PM.
+⛷️ I like to ski, I'm a recent obsessive.
+⏱️ In the rest of my free time, I climb rocks, and sometimes build up old road bikes.

 For advising, consulting, or just chatting, get in touch: [email me](mailto:contact@ezramechaber.com).